Families of five women murdered in Pune wonder when they'll get justice

-After the murder of a 24-year-old Infosys techie at her Hinjewadi office on January 29, mid-day spoke to families of other young women killed similarly in Pune, who say safety is still one of the biggest hurdles in women’s empowerment
+After the murder of Infosys techie at her Hinjewadi office, mid-day spoke to families of other young women killed similarly in Pune, who say safety is still one of the biggest hurdles in women's empowerment

 Pune: While the nation takes baby steps towards women's empowerment, drawing more women into the workforce, instances like the murder of the 24-year-old techie at Pune's Infosys on January 29 sets the effort back by years.

 And, as companies continue to grapple with the issue of safety of women at the workplace, families, too, struggle with the decision to let daughters and wives have careers that take them away from home or that have night shifts.

 With five murders in 10 years mid-day reached out to the families of the women, but they, too, seem to be left with only questions even years later.
 They all point to one thing — the need to improve security for women at the workplace.

 The letter he wrote to the police and the chief minister